SwiftERM Hyper-personalisation for ecommerce email marketing

 17. In-store e-receipts.

 E-receipts give customers the option of receiving a receipt straight into their inbox.
-If you get their permission to join the newsletter at this point, it’s another opportunity to communicate with customers and to inform them of relevant offers.
+If you get their permission to join the newsletter at this point, it’s another opportunity to communicate with customers and inform them of relevant offers.

 18. Loyalty scheme.